devbarr28/CSC4710_Project/README.md

 ### Prerequisites

 Before using this project you will have to install the following:

--Java Development Kit(JDK): Install the Java JDK that you plan on using in your Eclipse Project
+-Java Development Kit(JDK): Install the Java JDK that you plan on using in your Eclipse Project.
+(Java JDK-20 or Java JDK-17)

 -Eclispe for Java and Web Developers:
 Download the Eclipse IDE for Java and Web developers from the official site.